alpargun/learn-from-youtube/README.md

 - Implements custom video dataset class and dataloaders.
 Visualizes clips from batches for debugging.
 - Implements video transforms such as cropping, resizing, normalizaton.
 - Can run inference with a downloaded 3D-ResNet50 model on downloaded K400 test set videos.
+- Extracts important keywords from video description and title.

 ## TODO